Superrehtard/old_diaspora_wiki/Installing-on-dreamhost.md

         $ touch tmp/restart.txt

-You have to run jammit to have the layout come properly

-        $ RAILS_ENV=production ~/.gems/bin/bundle exec jammit

 Starting resque (you can skip this step if you are going to use single_process_mode)

         $ RAILS_ENV=production QUEUE=* nohup ~/.gems/bin/bundle exec rake resque:work &